Doctor of Occupational Therapy (OTD)

 OTD 3611.
 Capstone Preparation 4.
 (1 Credit Hour)

 In this course, students will complete final preparations for their Doctoral Capstone Experience and Project.
-At this point, students will have an approved proposal and plan with faculty and site mentors for carrying out the Doctoral Capstone in the final term of the program.
+At this point, students will have an approved proposal and plan with faculty and capstone site mentors for carrying out the Doctoral Capstone in the final term of the program.
 Students will finalize plans for completion and dissemination of their Doctoral Capstone Project which will relate to their experience and demonstrate synthesis of in-depth knowledge in their focused area of study.

 OTD 3612.
 The Occupational Therapy Practitioner.
 (1 Credit Hour)